 The Student Health Center provides a variety of services including immunizations, allergy shots, women’s health services, and referrals to off-campus specialists.

-The Office of Student Affairs provides a broad range of support services to law students, including on-site counseling and referrals to campus resources.
+The Office of Student Affairs and Wellbeing provides a broad range of support services to law students, including on-site counseling and referrals to campus resources.
 The Student Affairs Office provides leadership and support to the Student Bar Association and other student organizations, and collaborates with a variety of University offices to provide a wide range of programs to help Villanova Law students develop personally and professionally.
 The office is dedicated to law student wellbeing and assisting students in personal and emotional challenges they may encounter that affect their law school experience.
-Nancy Whalen , Director of Student Affairs, can be reached at email@example.com and her office is located in the Student Service Suite, Room 178.
+Nancy Whalen, Director of Student Affairs and Wellbeing, can be reached at email@example.com and her office is located in the Student Service Suite, Room 178.